 Vertical fenestration alternate per Section C402.4.1.1 for the area adjacent to the new vertical fenestration added.

 Component performance option with target area adjustment per Section C402.1.5 or the total building performance option in Section C407 for the whole building.
+Provided the vertical fenestration area is not changed, using the same vertical fenestration area in the standard reference design as the building prior to alteration shall be an alternative to using the vertical fenestration area specified in Table C407.5.1(1).

 C503.3.2.1 Application to replacement fenestration products.
 Where some or all of an existing fenestration unit is replaced with a new fenestration product, including sash and glazing, the replacement fenestration unit shall meet the applicable requirements for U-factor and SHGC in Table C402.4.